Paywerk Integration Portal

 Array of objects (OrderRequestItem)

 Shopping cart rows, i.e., items in the shopping cart.
 In case sending the full information on shopping cart rows is not possible or difficult, you may sum up all items as one item row.
 To provide the best shopper experience, we highly recommend providing full list of items in the cart.
 When no order items are sent, Paywerk adds a summarising item covering full amount of the order, on its own.
-Important: The sum of amounts of all items must match the order amount.
+Important: The items list of only for informative purposes and will not be changed throughout the lifecycle of the order.
+For example, when making refunds, you cannot refer to a specific item but just total amount to be refunded.

 displayedProductTypes